suhlig/concourse-resource-proxy/README.markdown

 # Caveats

 * The runtime environment of the resource under development is quite different from Concourse - it runs side-by-side with the server (different OS and root file system; not running in a container).
-* `STDERR` of the resource under development is not streamed back to Concourse, but printed to the server's `STDERR`
+* `STDERR` of the resource under development is not streamed back to Concourse.
+Instead, it directly prints to the resource server's `STDERR`.
+* The exit code of the resource under development is not transferred to the resource proxy and thus does not show up in the Concourse UI.

 # How to use it